 By smoothing out your electricity demand throughout the day, you’ll be making it easier on the utility to dependably meet the electricity needs of the area.
 That means less maintenance on the grid and less frequent expansions.

-One of the top reasons businesses go solar, other than its impacts on the environment, is to save money.
+One of the top reasons businesses go solar, other than its positive impact on the environment, is to save money.
 But how much does solar help when it comes to demand costs?

 Depending on your business, your peak demand period may happen at 12 pm when the sun is shining brightly above, or it may happen at 12 am when the sun is 12,500 miles away on the other side of the Earth.

-Is there another way your solar system can help cut electricity costs?
 If you live in an area of the country where demand charges are very high, it may make financial sense to invest in battery back up system to store your solar energy.
+This is another way your solar system can help reduce electricity costs.

 With an energy storage system hooked up to your solar panels, you’ll be able to take advantage of the free electricity produced by your solar system and use it whenever it makes the most sense for your business - your peak demand period - regardless of the time of the day or weather.